How to safely update your packages.json

 Lockfile should be changed only through its "interface" to achieve the main point of Yarn – "deterministic builds".

-The easiest way to keep your Yarn up to date (it's important in some cases) is to have it installed with homebrew: brew install yarn --without-node
+The easiest way to keep your Yarn up to date (it's important in some cases) is to have it installed with homebrew: brew install yarn --without-node and then brew update && brew upgrade from time to time.

 s